Pet insurance FAQs

 We aim to process your claim as quickly as possible.
 Sometimes claims can take longer than expected if we require further information from you or your vet.

 If your vet is happy for us to pay them direct then we are able to do so (excess applies).
-You will need to let us know on the claim form.
+You will need to let us know during the claims regsitration process.

-If your pet has been involved in a more serious accident and you think their life may be at risk or they're in pain, you should see a vet as soon as possible.
+If your pet has been involved in an accident where their life is at risk or they're in pain, see a vet as soon as possible.

-If your pet has seen a vet and you would like to start making a claim you can download the pet claim form.
-We may be able to pay your vet directly.
+If your pet has seen a vet and you would like to start making a claim you contact us via our website or telephone, For more advice you can also call our pet claims team.

 For more advice you can also call one of our pet claims team.